truenas/middleware/docs/userguide/freenas_install.rst

 First, check the system BIOS and see if there is an option to change the USB emulation from CD/DVD/floppy to hard drive.
 If it still will not boot, check to see if the card/drive is UDMA compliant.

+If the system BIOS does not support EFI with BIOS emulation, see if it has an option to boot using legacy BIOS mode.

 Some users have found that some brands of 4 GB USB sticks do not work as they are not really 4 GB in size, but changing to a 8 GB stick fixes the problem.

 If you are writing the image to a compact flash card, make sure that it is MSDOS formatted.